cliffkimani/django_recipes/README.md

 * Ben Collins-Sussman's effrecipes - Simple, but it works.
 Not under active development.
 * Recipes on Rails - Ruby on Rails recipes site.
 Not open source as far as I know.
 Embeds "Source: Recipes on Rails" on all photos and has google ads.
 Great site though.
 One thing it has that my site lacks is per-direction photos.
 This would be easy to do.
 I already have per-direction ingredients.

 If you are aware of any other similar projects please let me know.
-I am especially interested in any other web-based and open-source cookbook projects.
+I am especially interested in any other web-based and open-source cookbook projects...

 Getting started
 ===============